SummerRainET2008/TopSpin/README.palframe.md

 #### 2. Distributed training
 #### 3. Automaic GPUs and servers allocation for task parallelization
 #### 4. AutoML
-#### 5. Three running modes without a code change
+#### 5. Three running modes

 No any change for your codes.
-1. Debug mode, for quck running of a single GPU task or for debugging.
+1. `Debug mode`, for debugging only, which uses single GPU (or CPU).
-2. Auto mode, supporting automatic GPUs and servers allocation.
+2. `Auto mode`, your common choice, which supports automatic GPUs and servers allocation.
-3. Distributed mode, supporting quite large model training.
+3. `Distributed mode`, for quite complex tasks that need more than one server.

 #### 6. Learning rate warmup and decay